 Blog editor, Sherry Linkon, Co-directed the Center for Working-Class Studies at Youngstown State University for more than a decade.
 Her Working-Class Studies research focuses on issues of education, diversity, literature and the arts, and pop culture.
 A professor of English at Georgetown University, she is also an expert on teaching and learning in the humanities.

-Associate editor, John Russo, is a Visiting Research Fellow at the Metropolitan Institute of Virginia Tech University, in Arlington.
+Associate editor, John Russo, is a Visiting Scholar at the Kalmanovitz Initiative for Labor and the Working Poor at Georgetown University.
+He also serves as a Visiting Research Fellow at the Metropolitan Institute of Virginia Tech University, in Arlington.
 Until December, 2012, he was Director of the Labor Studies Program and Co-Director of the Center for Working-Class Studies at Youngstown State University.

 Nick Coles teaches working-class literature at the University of Pittsburgh.
 He is the Past-President of the Working-Class Studies Association.